Debugging Distroless Images

 Before moving a workload to a distroless runtime image, it is important to make sure that it runs without issues in a similar but less restrictive environment, which allows for easier debugging.
 It is also possible to make a temporary base image change from a distroless image to a fully featured image that offers more debugging capabilities.

-You can find similar comparison tables for all Chainguard Images in their respective “Image Variants” page, on the Images Reference section of the documentation.
+You can find similar detailed package information for all Chainguard Images in their respective image details pages under the SBOM section.

 docker run -it --entrypoint /bin/sh cgr.dev/chainguard/php:latest-dev